 Rett syndrome is estimated to affect 1 in every 10,000 to 15,000 live female births in all racial and ethnic groups worldwide.
 Most cases are random, spontaneous mutations; < 1% of recorded cases are inherited or passed from one generation to the next.
+Because the gene abnormality is most often present on the paternally derived X chromosome but almost never manifested in the father, it is hypothesized that the gene abnormality arises during spermatogenesis.
 Girls with the typical clinical picture of Rett syndrome are usually born at term after an uneventful pregnancy and delivery.
 Boys are rarely affected.

 Usually Rett syndrome is caused by a mutation in the methyl CpG binding protein 2 (MECP2) gene.
-The MECP2 gene is involved in the production of a protein called methyl-cystine binding protein 2 ( MeCP2) which is needed for brain development and acts as a biochemical switch that can either increase gene expression or tell other genes when to turn off and stop producing their own unique proteins.
-The MECP2 gene does not function normally in Rett syndrome so that structural abnormal forms or inadequate amounts of the protein are produced and can cause other genes to have abnormal gene expression.
+The MECP2 gene is involved in the production of a protein called methyl-cytosine binding protein 2 (MeCP2), which is needed for brain development and acts as a biochemical switch that can either increase gene expression or tell other genes when to turn off and stop producing their own unique proteins.
+The MECP2 gene does not function normally in Rett syndrome; structurally abnormal forms or inadequate amounts of the protein are produced and can cause other genes to have abnormal gene expression.

-Rett syndrome is not always caused by a MECP2mutation but may be caused by partial gene deletions, mutations in other genes (eg, CDKL5 and FOXG1 genes) that affect brain development in atypical Rett syndrome, mutations in other parts of the MECP2 gene, and possibly other genes that have not yet been identified.
+Rett syndrome is not always caused by an MECP2 mutation but may be caused by partial gene deletions, mutations in other genes (eg, CDKL5 and FOXG1 genes) that affect brain development in atypical Rett syndrome, mutations in other parts of the MECP2 gene, and possibly other genes that have not yet been identified.

 Now that a genetic cause of Rett syndrome has been identified, it has been separated from the autism spectrum disorders (inconsistently associated with genetic causes) based on criteria from the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).